pdfernhout/narrafirma/screenshots/screenshots-2017-12-07/README.md

 ### Return

 The return phase of PNI is all about follow-through.
-In the return phase the stories return to the community (whether or not you are paying attention) and people process the event of the project.
+In the return phase the stories return to the community (whether or not you are paying attention) and people process what happened in the project, which is its own story.

 **Return - Dashboard**